The Bankrate promise

 Next steps to balance your savings and debt

-The best solution could be to strike a balance between saving money and paying off debt.
 When it comes to debt repayment, choose a strategy that works best for you.
 Options include paying off your highest-interest debt first, paying off the smallest debt first or paying the debts first that most affect your credit score.

 Debt consolidation may be a good idea if you have multiple high-interest debts.
 Combining them into one new loan can help you qualify for a lower interest rate, and it conveniently allows you to combine multiple payments into one.

 Building up your savings each month as you pay down debt ensures you’ll have funds on hand to cover unplanned expenses that would otherwise put you deeper into debt.
-Additionally, having money in the bank provides peace of mind.